 How To Make Sure Your Security Deposit Is Returned

 A security deposit is almost always required when you rent an apartment, condo, or house.
 At the end of your lease, the landlord returns the security deposit in optimal situations, and unfortunately, this is not always the case.
-You will want to know how to get your security deposit back from the landlord in this situation.
+You will want to know from the landlord in this situation.

 Luckily there is an easier way to address all of your renter's rights, including filing complaints against landlords and obtaining your security deposit.

 How to Protect Your Deposit

 Every state has differing security deposit laws, but there are some steps that you can take as a renter to help protect your money.

 - Research how much your state allows a landlord to take as a security deposit.
 Most states cap security deposits at one to two times the monthly rent.